-John ‘Warthog9’ Hawley has led the system administration team on kernel.org for several years leading a team including four other administrators.
-He is specifically working on system operations, the wikis and the kernel.org Gitweb.
+John ‘Warthog9’ Hawley led the system administration team on kernel.org for nearly a decade, leading a team including four other administrators.
 His other exploits include working on Syslinux, OpenSSI, a caching Gitweb, and patches to bind to enable GeoDNS.
-He’s the author of PXE Knife, a set of interfaces around common utilities and diagnostics tools needed by an average systems administrator.
-He currently works for Linux Foundation working on Kernel.org full time.
+He’s the author of PXE Knife, a set of interfaces around common utilities and diagnostics tools needed by an average systems administrator, as well as SyncDiff(erent) a state-full file synchronizer and file transfer mechanism.
+He currently works for Intel working on Open Hardware, and the Minnowboard.
 In his free time he enjoys cooking extravagant meals and watching bad movies.

-Shawn Pearce is the second in command of the Git project.
-He has been actively involved in the project since early 2006, contributing more than 1300 changes in 3 years.
-Shawn is the author of git-gui, a Tk based graphical interface shipped with git, and git-fast-import, a stream based import system often used for converting projects to git.
-Besides being the primary author of both git-gui and git-fast-import, Shawn’s opinion, backed by his code, has influenced many key design decisions that form the modern git implementation.
+Shawn Pearce has been actively involved in Git since early 2006.
+Shawn is the original author of git-gui, a Tk based graphical interface shipped with git, and git fast-import, a stream based import system often used for converting projects to git.
+Besides being the primary author of both git-gui and git fast-import, Shawn’s opinion, backed by his code, has influenced many decisions that form the modern git implementation.

 In early 2006 Shawn also founded the JGit project, creating a 100% pure Java reimplementation of the Git version control system.
 The JGit library can often be found in Java based products that interact with Git, including plugins for Eclipse and NetBeans IDEs, the Hudson CI server, Apache Maven, and Gerrit Code Review, a peer code review system specially designed for Git.
 Today he continues to develop and maintain JGit, EGit, and Gerrit Code Review.